NanoComp/meep/doc/docs/Python_User_Interface.md

 **`output_volume` [`Volume` class ]**
 —
 Specifies the default region of space that is output by the HDF5 output functions (below); see also the `Volume` class which manages `meep::volume*` objects.
-Default is `None`, which means that the whole computational cell is output.
+Default is `None`, which means that the whole cell is output.
 Normally, you should use the `in_volume(...)` function to modify the output volume instead of setting `output_volume` directly.

 **`output_single_precision` [`boolean`]**
 —